 → Sept.
 22 (Monday): Feedback on submitted abstracts: PDF – PPT

-Epitaxial growth: Molecular Beam Epitaxy (MBE) vs Metal-Organic Vapor Phase Epitaxy (MOVPE), lattice matching, dislocations, quantum dots, wafer bonding, and heterogeneous photonic integration.
+Epitaxial growth: Molecular Beam Epitaxy (MBE) vs Metal-Organic Vapor Phase Epitaxy (MOVPE), lattice matching, strain and dislocations, quantum dots, wafer bonding, and heterogeneous integration

 → Oct.
 6 (Monday): Deadline to submit group reports